CONSTITUTION AND BYLAWS OF THE GENERAL FEDERATION OF WOMEN’S CLUBS – NEW HAMPSHIRE

 Section 4.
 Special meetings of the Board of Directors may be called by the President, or upon written request of at least eleven members.

 Section 5.
-Twenty-five (25) delegates shall constitute a quorum of the Federation.
+Twenty (20) members shall constitute a quorum of the Federation.

 Section 7.
 A majority of members of the Executive Committee shall constitute a quorum for the transaction of any business.

 Section 8.
-GFWC-NH members, the GFWC-NH Executive Committee, GFWC-NH Board of Directors, and all committees and subcommittees shall be authorized to meet and conduct official business by telephone conference or through other electronic communication media so long as all the members in attendance can simultaneously hear each other and participate during the meeting.
+GFWC-NH members, the GFWC-NH Executive Committee, GFWC-NH Board of Directors, and all committees and sub committees shall be authorized to meet and conduct official business by telephone conference or through other electronic communication media so long as all members in attendance can simultaneously hear each other and participate during the meeting.

 Section 9.
 Unless members indicate otherwise to the GFWC-NH Executive Committee, all communication required in these bylaws, including meeting notices, may be sent electronically.